Ezra T. Benson

 Ezra Taft Benson (February 22, 1811 – September 3, 1869) (commonly referred to as Ezra T. Benson to distinguish him from his great-grandson of the same name) was an apostle and a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Early life

 Benson was born in Mendon, Massachusetts on February 22, 1811, the son of John Benson and Chloe Taft.
 His father moved to a farm in Uxbridge, Massachusetts, in 1817 where he lived for at least 16 of the next 18 years.
 Benson married Pamelia Andrus of Northbridge on January 1, 1832, at Uxbridge.
 They lived at Uxbridge for the next three years, between 1832 and 1835.
 Benson also had lived in Northbridge, on his sister's farm in 1830 and 1831.
 He and Pamelia had children, one of whom died at Uxbridge in 1833.
-Benson managed a hotel in the center of Uxbridge and made a considerable sum of money which he invested in a cotton mill at Holland, Massachusetts, He moved to Holland in 1835 and became postmaster, before moving West.
+Benson managed the ‘Wilson hotel’ in the center of Uxbridge and made a considerable sum of money which he invested in a cotton mill at Holland, Massachusetts, He moved to Holland in 1835 and became postmaster, before moving West.